tiffanyadu/100-days-of-code/log.md

 ### Day 1: February 1, 2017

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Worked on FreeCodeCamp's Front-End Development Certification and completed the jQuery section.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I haven't used jQuery for a project outside of school yet, but this refresher reminded me of how easy it is to use.
+Makes me want to create something new with it soon.

 **Link(s) to work:** [Day 001 Code](https://codepen.io/tiffanyadu/pen/egZXLM)